Religious views of Thomas Jefferson: Separation of church and state

 and in his Second Inaugural Address expressed his need of "the favor of that Being in whose hands we are, who led our fathers, as Israel of old", and thus asked the nation "to join in supplications" with him to God.

 In a letter written to Mordecai Manuel Noah in 1818, Jefferson wrote that America was unique in that it put all religious sects "on an equal footing".
 This insured that no single religion had state-sponsored domination over any other.
 However, the state could only do so much; in the same letter, he said that it is up to individuals to behave with religious tolerance towards their neighbors.

 Religious Freedom and Tolerance

 Jefferson envisioned an America that would be tolerant of people of various religious backgrounds, and that civil rights should not be limited by one's religious beliefs.
-In his notes on John Locke's Letter on Toleration, Jefferson wrote:

-"“(He) says neither Pagan nor Mahometan (Muslim) nor Jew ought to be excluded from the civil rights of the commonwealth because of his religion.”

-His notes would later translate to the Virginia Statute for Religious Freedom where he wrote: “(O)ur civil rights have no dependence on our religious opinions.”
+In his notes on John Locke's Letter on Toleration, Jefferson wrote: “(He) says neither Pagan nor Mahometan (Muslim) nor Jew ought to be excluded from the civil rights of the commonwealth because of his religion.”
+His notes would later translate to the Virginia Statute for Religious Freedom, where he wrote: “(O)ur civil rights have no dependence on our religious opinions.”

+Jefferson noted that the bill for establishing religious freedom was passed based on the principles of reason and right, and universal protection for all citizens, mentioning ".. within the mantle of its protection, the Jew and the Gentile, the Christian and Mahometan, the Hindoo, and Infidel of every denomination."

+Jefferson also discussed Greek and Eastern religions with his friend and peer, John Adams, such as Priestley's 1799 theological work, “Comparison of the Institutions of Moses, with those of the Hindoos and other ancient Nations” Further, Jefferson showed interest in Hindu literature, such as Sakuntala from the ancient Indian epic, Mahabharata, which was translated by linguistic scholar, William Jones in 1789.

+Though Jefferson never mentioned any influence from Islam, in October 1765, while Jefferson was still a law student, he bought a copy of the Quran dated 1734.
+He had the Quran shipped from England to Williamsburg, Virginia.